akirataguchi115/mscthesis/README.md

 - state of terminology standardization
 - figure to demonstrate terms
 - free vs open
-- define PCLs in se
+- define public software licenses in se
 - acknowledge the topic is complex
 ### 2 Methods 8 pages
 - aim of the chapter